kalrnlo/luauberries/docs/url.md

 ### `read_query`

-Takes in a url query string, and converts it into a table with every value [decoded](#decode)
+Takes a url query string, and converts it into a table with every value [decoded](#decode)

 ```luau
 local query = "?meow=mrrp&mrrp=meow"